twsswt/resme/README.md

 2. Commit the project to trunk.

-3. Create an SVN tag "release-&lt;VERSION&gt;".
+3. Create an SVN tag "release-&lt;RELEASE&gt;".
 To do this in a working copy type:

 ```
-svn copy ^/trunk ^/tags/release-<VERSION>
+svn copy ^/trunk ^/tags/release-<RELEASE>
 ```